Abhinandan-Ricky/training.python_web/source/presentations/session07.rst

     the responsibility for password interactions, we'll create our context in the same place it is defined.

-    In ``learning_journal/models.py`` add the following code:
+    In ``learning_journal/models/mymodel.py`` add the following code:

     .. code-block:: python

         # add an import at the top
         from passlib.context import CryptContext

-        # then lower down, make a context at module scope:
+        # then, make a context at module scope:
         password_context = CryptContext(schemes=['pbkdf2_sha512'])